zxcvbnius/slate/source/index.md

 ### Socket.IO

-To leave a chat-room, you emit a "chats/leave" message, with the following payload:
+To leave a chat-room, you emit a “chats/leave” message, with the following payload.

 <aside class="note"><br/>
 {<br/>